 George became the co-owner of Sante Center for Healing in September 2007, but has been involved with Sante since its inception.
 He is retired from Xerox where he was Manager of Collection Services, Manager of Accounts Receivables, and Corporate Trainer.
 George was also a bank officer in San Antonio and Branch Manager for a Savings and Loan.
 He was Executive Vice President for Sun Financial.

-M. Deborah Corley, PhD, LMFT, LCDC, LSOTP, CSAT, CMAT – Co-Founder, Co-Owner and Clinical Consultant
+M. Deborah Corley, PhD – Co-Founder, Co-Owner and Clinical Consultant

-Dr. Melissa Pennington is a board-certified adult psychiatrist specializing in the treatment of chemical dependency and eating disorders.
-Prior to joining Sante, she served as medical director of the Eating Disorders Program at Texas Health Presbyterian Hospital Of Dallas from 2010-2015.
-She attended medical school at the University of North Texas Health Science Center and completed her psychiatry residency at John Peter Smith Hospital, where she was awarded intern of the year and served as chief resident for two consecutive years.
-She is a Diplomat of the American Board of Addiction Psychiatry.
+Dr. Melissa Pennington is the Medical Director of Sante Center for Healing in Argyle, TX.
+She is a board-certified psychiatrist, a board-certified addictionologist, and a Certified Eating Disorder Specialist.
+Since joining the team at Sante, she has also completed advanced training in the treatment of problematic sexual behavior.
+She is currently on her second term serving as medical liaison for the Dallas-Fort Worth chapter of the International Association of Eating Disorder Professionals.
+Prior to joining Santé, she served as Medical Director of the Eating Disorders Program at Texas Health Presbyterian Hospital of Dallas from 2010-2015.
+She attended medical school at the University of North Texas Health Science Center and completed her psychiatric residency at John Peter Smith Hospital, where she was awarded intern of the year and served as chief resident for two consecutive years.

 Preji Somar is board certified Psychiatric Mental Health Nurse Practitioner by American Nurses Credentialing Center.
 She is a graduate of Advanced Master Psychopharmacology Program from Neuroscience Education Institute accredited by Accreditation Council for Continuing Medical Education.
 She is also a Licensed Professional Counselor.
 Preji has 10 years of combined education, training and experience in the field of psychology and psychiatry and has experience working with all ages and variety of populations.
 After obtaining her Associate Degree in Liberal Sciences from Dallas County Community College and Bachelor’s Degree in Psychology from University of Texas at Dallas, she further pursued her interest in behavioral sciences by obtaining her Master’s Degree in Counseling Psychology from Abilene Christian University.
 She then further expanded her education and training in psychiatric care by becoming a registered nurse and obtaining her Master’s Degree in Family Mental Health Psychiatric Nurse Practitioner Program at The University of Texas at Austin.

-E. Avery Rowles, LPC, CSAT-C is currently the Director of Outpatient Services for Santé Center for Healing, She leads a dynamic, multi-disciplinary team that work hands-on with chemical dependency, process addictions, and co-occurring mental disorders.
+E. Avery Rowles, MA, LPC, CSAT, is currently the Clinical Director for Santé Center for Healing.
+She leads a dynamic, multi-disciplinary team that work hands-on with chemical dependency, process addictions, and co-occurring mental disorders.
 After spending the majority of career in addiction treatment, both as direct care provider and building teams in her role as director, she understands that treatment lies in utilizing the most up-to-date research and best practices to combat this deadly disease.

 Avery specializes in sex and love issues in women as they relate to chemical dependency.
 Under the direct supervision of Rob Weiss, LCSW, CSAT-S she aided in implementing his curriculum in a managed care setting allowing access to a level of treatment previously cost prohibitive for some women.
 The curriculum was a trauma informed approach specifically focused on the intersection of women substance abuse and intimacy issues.